dakami/overflowd/README.md

 It would require all the networks in the middle to have monitoring frameworks.
 Well, they do.
 Everyone's running some protocol that ends in "flow".
-But the data from Netflow, SFlow, QFlow, etc. either goes to local analysts, or giant overcentralized data pits.
+But the data from Netflow, SFlow, QFlow, etc. either goes to local analysts, or giant overcentralized data pits*.
 What if, one out of a million packets caused a tracer message to go to the source and destination of traffic?

 Purely through stochastic dynamics, you'd end up with metadata -- the nastier